 Dinosaurs make a great birthday theme for all ages—but remember to tailor these dinosaur party ideas to suit the age of your child.
 Toddlers and younger kids up to five years old will probably prefer colourful dinosaurs that are less frightening, whereas older kids will want them to be as realistic as possible.

 I'd suggest creating a small 'tag' style birthday party invitations (Read Using Tags on the Create Invitations page) with all the party details on.
-Then tie each tag with ribbon to the neck of a small plastic dinosaur and mail out in a padded envelope.
+Then tie each tag with ribbon onto the binoculars / masks and mail out in a padded envelope or box.
 For an extra embellishment, you could take a photo of your child dressed up in a dinosaur costume and use this as the photo on the back of the invitation.

 Personalized Dinosaur Invitations

 There are lots of really nice birthday invitations available online that fit well with these dinosaur party ideas.
 These can be personalized to add your child's name and some even let you upload a photo.
-See a full range here.
+See supplier 4 for a full range here.

 These personalized postage stamps are a really great way to embellish your birthday invitations.
 They're such as nice touch and show a real attention to detail.